mau-JS/OracleML/README.md

 What improvements can be done?
 *Include pipelines for scalers and model building.
 *Apply regularization to reduce overfitting.
-* Include decision tres and see the results, compare them with random forest.
+* Include decision trees and see the results, compare them with random forest.
 * Include GridSearch or RandomSearch to test hyperparameters
 ## Installation
 You can run this machine learning models in two ways, via cloud or locally in your environment.